-In addition, there is a growing list of companies worldwide offering genetic testing directly to consumers.
+In addition, there is a growing list of companies worldwide offering genetic testing directly to consumers, such as the well-known American company 23andMe.
 While such companies may give consumers direct access to genetic testing, some of these tests have been criticised for lack of accuracy as the testing methods adopted utilise limited information, giving consumers an incomplete view of their risk to a particular disease.
 Further, with this direct access to testing, consumers are able to side step their doctors completely, increasing the risk of misinterpreting results and seeking inappropriate care thereafter.
-It can be argued that genetic testing only makes sense when realised in a clinical context (whether searching for a diagnosis or for specific risks), and when the results are also interpreted in the light of information on the patient's behaviour and environment.
+Genomic Literacy